 - Old-Time Banjo: Paul Brown, Adam Hurt, Terri McMurray, Michael Miles, Ken Perlman and Maggie Shar

-- Bluegrass Banjo: Scott Anderson, Greg Cahill, Gina Furtado, Gabe Hirshfeld , James McKinney, and Alan Munde
+- Bluegrass Banjo: Scott Anderson, Greg Cahill, Janet Davis, Gabe Hirshfeld , James McKinney, and Alan Munde

-- Fiddle: Pete Vigour (principal instructor); classes will also be taught by Paul Brown Adam Hurt and Ellen Vigour
+- Fiddle: Pete Vigour (principal instructor); some classes may also be taught by Paul Brown and Ellen Vigour

 - Guest Faculty: Ellen Vigour and Others TBA